-Lately stories about dental tourism have been making headlines, but usually for the wrong reasons.
-Some people are convinced that dental tourism will cause nothing but problems for people at home and abroad, but the reality is that it may be one of the most cost effective and safest decisions you can make.
+Lately, stories about dental tourism have been making headlines, but usually for the wrong reasons.
+Some people are convinced that dental tourism will cause nothing but problems for people at home and abroad, but the reality is that it may be one of the most cost-effective and safest decisions you can make.
 It is true that there are more people getting cosmetic dentistry in Turkey and other countries, but that is the only fact you’ll find in a lot of sensationalized stories about the topic.
 There are plenty of myths about cosmetic dentistry, and we’re here to set the record straight on a few popular “facts.”

 This is the myth that you’ll find in just about every article written about people going abroad to get dental care.
-They claim that doctors abroad just aren’t trained as well as British doctors, and that their work would look terrible next to work done by a doctor in England.
-Doctors from around the world all have to adhere to a strict set of standards, and in modern medicine country boarders can matter a lot less than you’d think.
+They claim that doctors abroad just aren’t trained as well as British doctors and that their work would look terrible next to work done by a doctor in England.
+Doctors from around the world all have to adhere to a strict set of standards, and in modern medicine country borders can matter a lot less than you’d think.
 You’d be surprised by just how much cross-cultural learning goes on in the medical field.
 There are plenty of doctors in Turkey, Poland, and other countries that have come to England to do their studies.
 These people then go back to their own countries and pass on what they’ve learned to new doctors.

 Because medical care is so expensive in the U.K., people make the false equivalence that quality medical care is automatically expensive.
 Despite what most have been conditioned to believe, good quality medical care doesn’t have to cost a lot of money.
 In the U.K. and other countries, medical costs have become dramatically inflated over the past couple of years.
 Other countries have the same quality of medical care, but are much less expensive because they lack the cost inflation people in the U.K. experience.